-Since 1932, Chile had been electing governments without political chaos.
-Chile had a reputation of being more politically stable than its neighbors.
-Rather than a parliamentary system, it had a president – elected for a six-year term – a congress and a judiciary.
-And Chile had numerous political parties that were able to function freely.
+Since 1932, Chile had been electing governments without the political chaos and military coups of the previous decade.
+It was in 1932 that constitutional government had been restored.
+A political party with middle-class roots, the Radicals, became a dominating force in politics and coalition governments.
+Chile had been gaining a reputation for politically stability greater than its neighbors.
+Rather than a parliamentary system, it had a chief of state, or president – elected for a six-year term – who was also the head of government, and it had a bicameral legislative body.
+Also, of course, it had a judiciary, and it had numerous political parties that were able to function freely.

-Through the 1950s, Chile's cities were growing, and political power was moving away from the rural elite.
+Through the 1950s, Chile's cities were growing, and its rural landed elite was losing more of its influence.
 In 1962 a rural reform law was passed that was contrary to the interests of owners of Chile's agricultural haciendas.
 The United States was encouraging reforms in Chile as part of the Alliance for Progress.
 Chile's conservatives spoke against the Alliance for Progress and were angry with the United States.
 A conservative Chilean senator spoke of the Alliance for Progress as containing a threat to the basic values of the Western and Christian world.

 In 1964, a reformist political party called the Christian Democrats came to power.
 The new president, Eduardo Frei, a devout Catholic, promised radical reforms.
 His slogan was "Revolution in Liberty."
 Chile's Christian Democratic Party – largely Catholic – was the first liberal religious party in Latin America.
 The Catholic Church in Chile, which had supported rural conservatism, had become reformist and was encouraged in this by the Second Ecumenical Council.

-Frei had been the candidate that President Lyndon Johnson's administration wanted to win.
-Agents from the United States had gone to Chile with money to influence the election, and Frei had narrowly defeated Salvador Allende Gossens, a Marxist candidate with support from Chile's Communist Party – said to be 100,000 strong.
+Frei had been challenged by a Marxist candidate Salvador Allende Gossens, who had the support of Chile's communist party, said to be 100,000 strong. .
+Agents from the United States had gone to Chile with money to influence the election, and Frei had narrowly defeated Allende.
 According to Stephen Kinzer in his book Overthrow, the CIA had "covertly spent $3 million to ensure that Frei would defeat Allende." note29

 Frei sponsored an urban home building program and the buying of fertile land from the wealthy for distribution at low interest rates.
 And Frei hoped to advance industrialization by attracting foreign investment.
 Foreign investors already owned much of Chile's copper industry – copper remaining Chile's primary export.
 Under Frei, multinational corporations increased their participation in Chile in such industries as electronics, pharmaceuticals and automobile assembly.
 Around forty of the top one hundred companies in Chile were controlled by foreign interests.
-Chile was mass producing cars, television sets and washing machines rather than having to buy these from abroad.
+But Chileans were mass producing their own cars, television sets and washing machines rather than having to buy these from abroad.

-The Left in Chile resented foreign corporations – as it had in Cuba during the Batista regime.
-And, as in Cuba, Chile had strong labor unions, which were exerting pressure to increase wages.
-The rising cost of labor was contributing to inflation – in other words to a rise in prices – which brought more demand for higher wages and more inflation.
-And during the last half of the 1960s, radicalism was being adopted by youth in Chile as it was in other industrialized countries.
+The political Left in Chile was ideologically hostile to foreign corporations.
+And Chile had strong labor unions which were exerting pressure to increase wages.
+The rising cost of labor was contributing to inflation – a rise in prices – which brought more demand for higher wages and more inflation.
+And during the last half of the 1960s, Chile's young people were being radicalized.
 Chilean youths were listening to rock and roll, letting their hair grow long, and they were protesting against the war in Vietnam.

 Presidents in Chile were prohibited from running for second terms.
 In the presidential elections of 1970, Allende ran again.
-The Communist party had its candidate, Pablo Neruda – a poet who was to win the Nobel Prize in literature the following year.
+The Communist party had its own candidate, Pablo Neruda – a poet who was to win the Nobel Prize in literature the following year.
 Neruda withdrew at the last minute and supported Allende.
 Two Christian Democrats joined the race.
-One was Jorge Alessandri, who had been president from 1958 to 1964 (and was the son of another former president, Arturo Alessandri).
+One was Jorge Alessandri, who had been president from 1958 to 1964.
+(He was the son of another former president, Arturo Alessandri).
 The other Christian Democrat, to the left of Alessandri, was Radomiro Tomic.
-Again money to influence the elections came from U.S. agents.
-Allende won the election but with only 36.2 percent of the vote.
+Again money to influence the elections came from US agents.
+Allende won the election, but with only 36.2 percent of the vote.

 It was the custom in Chile for the congress to certify the winner as president although he won with less than a majority of the vote.
-But President Nixon was determined to prevent this certification.
-President Nixon was listening to a Chilean people who had an interest in Chile, people connected to the communications corporation ITT and Pepsi-Cola, Donald Kendall among them, and a wealthy Chilean conservative, Augustin Edwards.
-On September 15, eleven days after the elections, at a meeting in the oval office, President Nixon said that he wanted to prevent Allende from taking office -- which could be accomplished only by Chile's armed forces.
-Henry Kissinger, then Nixon's national security advisor, was there but in the habit of ignoring such outbursts from Nixon.
-Christopher Hitchens, in his book The Trial of Henry Kissinger, charges that Kissinger took seriously Nixon's outburst. note30 The head of the Central Intelligence Agency, Richard Helms, was also present at the thirteen-minute meeting, and he is said to have taken Nixon's statement seriously.
+But President Nixon was determined to prevent this.
+On September 15, eleven days after the elections, at a meeting in the oval office, President Nixon said that he wanted to prevent Allende from taking office.
+This could be accomplished only by Chile's armed forces.
+Henry Kissinger, then Nixon's national security advisor, was there, and Christopher Hitchens, in his book The Trial of Henry Kissinger, claimed that Kissinger took Nixon's comment seriously.. note30 The head of the Central Intelligence Agency, Richard Helms, was also present at the thirteen-minute meeting, and he too is said to have taken Nixon's statement seriously.

-With his plans to have Allende denied certification diminishing, President Nixon moved to another option.
+With the possibility of Allende being denied certification diminishing, Nixon moved to another option.
 There were military men who could be persuaded to lead such a coup against Allende, but standing in the way was the head of Chile's military: General René Schneider, who was opposed to military interference in politics.
 According to Stephen Kinzer, in Overthrow, CIA agents passed money to a retired rightist general, Roberto Viaux, who had failed in a coup attempt against President Frei.
 On October 23, Schneider was assassinated by conspirators allied with Viaux.

-According to Henry Kissinger, the CIA was on what was called Tract II against Allende.
-As Kissinger describes it, the U.S. effort to prevent Allende from becoming President was "belated and confused" and "called off" and the "Chilean component bungled." note31 Allende took office as President of Chile on November 3.
+As Kissinger describes it in his book Years of Upheaval, the US effort to prevent Allende was "belated and confused" and "called off." note31 Allende took office as President of Chile on November 3.
 And, Kissinger writes, "There was no American involvement in coup plotting afterward."

 After Allende's first year in office, unemployment fell to 4.8 percent.
 But the copper industry suffered.
-Allende pleaded for restraint from labor, but workers remained determined to advance their earnings, and in 1971 and '72, miners struck eighty-five times.
-Chile's copper industry was hurt also by a fall in world copper prices, and with copper as Chile's major export, earnings from foreign trade suffered.
+Allende pleaded for restraint from labor, but workers remained determined to advance their earnings.
+In 1971 and 1972 miners went on strike eighty-five times.
+With the decline in world copper prices and copper as Chile's major export, earnings from exports s

 Worker discipline and productivity in other industries fell.
 Government owned industries were suffering from political appointments rather than appointments based on expertise.
 Bad weather and social turmoil was diminishing food production.
 Allende was pursuing more agrarian reform, and impatient peasants, encouraged by the call for equality and for revolutionary change, were seizing land illegally.

-Chile's independent truckers did not care for threats to create socialist trucking.
-On July 26, 1973, the truckers began another of their strikes, crippling commerce.
-Allende was not moving to appease centrists, and, in August, Congress moved against him, declaring that Allende's government was in fundamental violation of Chile's constitution.
+Chile's independent truckers disliked talk of socialized trucking.
+On 26 July 1973, truckers began another of their strikes, and they crippled commerce.
+Allende was not moving to appease centrists.
+In August, Congress moved against him, declaring that Allende's government was in fundamental violation of Chile's constitution.
+There was to be no waiting for the discontent to remove Allende democratically.
 Chile's judiciary asked the military to step in and put an end to infringements on the nation's constitution and laws.
 The military responded, believing that they were saving Chile.
 The military stormed the presidential palace, and Allende died with his machine gun in his hands as the government palace was under attack.
 (Allende's remains was exhumed in 2011 and examined by international experts who concluded that he had committed suicide.)